 2 Goals of sDiv – the tool to create synergy

 Addressing these questions and integrating their answers into a comprehensive theory of biodiversity and successful real-world applications represent a major technological and intellectual challenge.
-To master this challenge, iDiv will – in addition to conducting and promoting excellent science – explore new territory with respect to communication structures and outreach.
+To meet this challenge, iDiv will conduct and promote excellent science as well as explore new territory with respect to communication structures and outreach.
 One of our main measures taken to ensure close collaboration between theoreticians, empiricists, and practitioners inside and outside of iDiv is the establishment and maintenance of networks within the scientific community and with the public.
-Initiating collaborations between scientists across the world is one of the central tasks of the Synthesis Centre for Biodiversity Sciences (sDiv) (Figure 1).
+Fostering collaboration between scientists across the world is one of the central tasks of the sDiv, which is embedded within iDiv (Figure 1).

-Building upon experiences gained in other successful synthesis programmes, we have established sDiv that offers national and international workshops, short-term postdoc positions and a sabbatical programme to foster theoretical and synthetic thinking and to boost scientific developments. sDiv is an important instrument of iDiv to foster theoretical and synthetic thinking in biodiversity sciences by bringing together researchers from different projects and disciplines and providing conditions that promote the creative process.
+Building upon experiences gained in other successful synthesis programmes, we have established sDiv to offer national and international workshops, postdoc positions and a sabbatical programme. sDiv is an important instrument of iDiv to foster theoretical and synthetic thinking in biodiversity sciences by bringing together researchers from different projects and disciplines and by providing conditions that promote the creative process.

-As a unique feature, sDiv is physically integrated in the active research centre of iDiv where over 100 scientists cover a wide spectrum of modern integrative biodiversity research.
-It is at the core of the iDiv philosophy that synergy arises from the fact that sDiv visitors and resident scientists interact.
-This will be achieved formally by inclusion of at least on iDiv member in each working group and by mandatory reporting sessions open to all iDiv scientists during the course of each workshop.
-Interaction will be informally promoted by social rooms (recreation area, cafeteria, library). sDiv visitors will bring in fresh ideas and views and may be interested in collaborations with iDiv scientists beyond the scope of their workshop.
-The body of resident scientists in turn represents a unique concentration of expertise in biodiversity science and sDiv visitors are encouraged to approach them for help and discussions.
+Though a stand-alone construct, sDiv is physically integrated into the active research centre of iDiv, where, once all positions have been filled, over 150 scientists will cover a wide spectrum of modern integrative biodiversity research.
+The core of the iDiv philosophy is that of synergy, which is achieved by interaction between sDiv visitors and resident scientists.
+Formally, this is achieved by inclusion of at least one iDiv member in each working group/workshop and by mandatory reporting sessions open to all iDiv scientists during the course of each workshop.
+Interaction is informally promoted by social rooms (recreation area, cafeteria, library, white boards in open spaces etc).
+We hope that sDiv visitors will bring in fresh ideas and views and may be interested in collaboration with iDiv scientists beyond the scope of their workshop.
+The body of resident scientists in turn represents a unique concentration of expertise in biodiversity science, and sDiv visitors are encouraged to approach them for help and discussion.

-sDiv will fund up to twelve working groups per year.
-Working groups are established for one year and are supposed to typically organize one workshop in this period.
-Working groups will address key topics in biodiversity research, particularly in areas where synergies are to be expected from bringing together ideas, expertise and data.
-Outputs of these working groups will be high-impact publications, proposals for the acquisition of innovative research grants, standard protocols and experimental designs for all aspects of biodiversity research.
+sDiv will fund up to twelve workshop groups per year.
+Workshop projects are usually established for 12 months and typically organize one or two workshops in this period.
+Workshop projects will address key topics in biodiversity research, particularly in areas where synergies are to be expected from bringing together ideas, expertise and data.

-sDiv is coordinated by Dr. Marten Winter, a scientist with a strong background in biodiversity research, supported by a full-time secretary. sDiv is supported with top priority by iDiv’s General IT Support Unit, the Bioinformatics and Biodiversity Informatics Unit as well as by the staff of iDiv’s theory and synthesis groups and the center’s administration.
+sDivis coordinated by Dr. Marten Winter, a scientist with a strong background in biodiversity research, supported by a secretary and a dedicated team of assistants. sDivis supported as a top priority by iDiv’s General IT Support Unit, the Bioinformatics and Biodiversity Informatics Unit and the centre’s administration.

-An sDiv executive committee consisting of one member of each of the four iDiv founding institutions (FSU, MLU, UL, UFZ), four external German scientists (leading figures of German biodiversity sciences), the sDiv coordinator and the iDiv Managing Director will evaluate applications for working groups and postdocs, either directly or by inviting external ad-hoc reviews from experts in the field.
+An sDivexecutive committee consisting of 11 members, being leading biodiversity scientists, representatives of each of the four iDiv founding institutions (FSU, MLU, UL, UFZ), the sDiv coordinator and the iDiv Managing Director.
+The committee will evaluate applications for working groups and postdocs, either directly or by inviting external ad-hoc reviews from experts in the field.
 The sabbatical scientists may either be selected from applications or be directly invited by the executive committee.
-The sDiv executive committee will be appointed by the iDiv directorate.
-The appointment is for two years.
+The sDiv executive committee is appointed by the iDiv directorate.
+Their appointment is for two years.
 It is possible to serve on the executive committee for consecutive appointment periods.